“How do I promote my blog?” This seems to be a recurring question from marketers in today’s day and age....

 Even with Facebook’s popularity, a lot of B2B brands still struggle with their Facebook Ads.

-The biggest problem is that Facebook Ads don’t have the same organic reach – how many people you can reach for free – as other forms of advertising.
+The biggest problem is that Facebook Ads don’t have the same organic reach – how many people you can reach for free – like other forms of advertising.

 If you want your ads to do well, you have to make sure that you’re getting the right messages in front of the right audiences, at the right time and the right price.